best-practice-and-impact/ons-spark/ons-spark/spark-concepts/cache.md

 ````
 Next we need some data.
 Here we're using a small amount of data because we're running a local session which has very imited resource.

-Note that `cache()` n PySpark is a transformation, so to initiate moving the data into memory we need an action, hence the `.count()`.
+Note that `cache()` in PySpark is a transformation, so to initiate moving the data into memory we need an action, hence the `.count()`.

 In sparklyr there is a `force=TRUE` argument in the `tbl_cache()` function meaning there is no need to pipe this into a row count.
-Also note that the name of the DataFrame will appear in the Spark UI, which is a nice feature sparklyr.
+Also note that the name of the DataFrame will appear in the Spark UI, which is a nice feature in sparklyr.
 To do the same in PySpark we would need to register the DataFrame as a temporary table and give it a name.
 ````{tabs}
 ```{code-tab} py
 with open("../../../config.yaml") as f: